ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-step4.md

 |Cloud Provider | Type |
 |Cloud Provider | POC Name |
 |Cloud Provider | POC Phone |
-{: caption="Table 1.
-Information collected from the user" caption-side="bottom"}
+{: caption="Information collected from the user" caption-side="bottom"}

 The following default information is used in the application setup.